Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/introduction.rst

 Gizmos
 ======

-You can use gizmos to pan and zoom image in sequencer preview window.
+You can use gizmos to pan and zoom image in the Sequencer preview region.